 Rome, the eternal city, is a place you shouldn’t skip on an Italy road trip.
 It is a city with many archaeological sites, incredible places of worship including the Vatican, and small cobbled alleys that lead to piazzas with fountains: not to mention the food and the shopping.
 On our recent trip to Rome with my husband, we decided to stay in Rome for two days as it was the first time for him there.
-As we didn’t have a lot of time available and we didn’t want to miss the highlights, we decided that the day tour of Rome with Walks of Italy was a great way to see the city.
+As we didn’t have a lot of time available and we didn’t want to miss the highlights, we decided that the day tour of Rome with Take Walks was a great way to see the city.
 Find here more details about this tour.

 Our meeting point was opposite the Colosseum, where we met our guide Luciana and the rest of the group.
 After some introductions and a brief on what we would see during the day, we entered the Colosseum.
 Fortunately, our tour included a skip the line entrance as the queues were huge.

 The construction of the Colosseum began in 72AD by emperor Vespasian and was completed in 80 AD by his successor Emperor Titus.
 It could hold around 50.000 to 80.000 spectators, and it was used mainly for gladiatorial contests.
 Our guide explained to us how these games took place and some fascinating facts behind the impressive monument.

-We then strolled through the Roman Forum where the centre of Roman public life used to be and saw what is left from all these important structures of the ancient times.
+We then strolled through the Roman Forum where the centre of Roman public life used to be and saw what is left from all these important structures of ancient times.
 Luciana with her vast knowledge of Roman history helped us imagine how Rome was during these times and how it became the city that it is now.